 “A fabulously written book about a remarkable lady.
 A must-read for National Hunt enthusiasts” – James Fry, International Racing Bureau

-“Heart-stopping reading… An extraordinary story of an exceptionally courageous woman who needs to be remembered and deserves to be celebrated.” – Clover Stroud, Daily Telegraph
+“Heart-stopping reading that left me in tears… An extraordinary story of an exceptionally courageous woman who needs to be remembered and deserves to be celebrated.” – Clover Stroud, Daily Telegraph

 “Astonishing, inspiring, sad… I found it utterly compelling” – Rose Paterson, chairwoman, Aintree Racecourse

 “Thrilling” – Wall Street Journal

 “A racing story of Hollywood proportions… [This] thoroughly researched, deeply moving account does justice to a remarkable life” – John Cobb, Racing Post

 “[An] extraordinary story… Askwith’s compelling book, as much about 20th-century history and women’s equality as it is about racing, is a fitting tribute to a truly remarkable and courageous woman” – Camilla Swift, Mail on Sunday

 “Lata Brandisová… overcame massive gender prejudice to compete in the world’s most dangerous horse race, becoming a national heroine by going on to triumph in it over the sporting elite of Hitler’s Germany… The Czech nation will surely feel that [Richard Askwith] has done her justice” – Robin Oakley, Literary Review